tomkooij/e07-900m10s-esp32s3/README.md

 ## Where can I order?
 Buy the original ramses ESP from [IndaloTech](https://indalo-tech.onlineweb.shop/).
 This product is not affialiated at all with IndaloTech.
 It's just a clone.
 However, I've previously bought a SSM-D2 (ramses_esp predecessor) and its build quality is excellent.

+You can order the PCB from your favorite PCB fabshop using the gerbers in the gerber folder.
+I used JLCPCB.

 I might sell some stuff on [Tweakers V&A](https://tweakers.net/aanbod/user/90636/) (NL only)